rach/pome/README.md

 Otherwise, there are a few tasks which can be done if you want to help

 - Suggesting new metrics
-- Testing the tools and submiting issues
+- Testing the tools and submitting issues
 - Reviewing and Improving the current code codebase.
 Both languages used are not my daily programming language so I probably did beginner mistakes
 - Correcting my English.
 Sorry, I'm not a native English speaker so mistakes will happen